dmd-program/art-design-course-resources/illustration-and-2d.md

-# 2D / 3D design and Illustration
+# 2D Design, 3D Rendering, and Illustration

 Whether creating work to tell your own story, or developing branding to communicate the message of a client, this type of visual design can take many forms.